yliapis/widget-server/README.md

 poetry add $PACKAGE_NAME
 ```

-# structure

-* Use `./data_playground` for imported python module code
-* Use `./notebooks` for ad-hoc data analysis

 # usage

-To start up the notebook server:
+TODO: To start up the server:
 ```
-make notebook
+TODO
 ```

 To run tests: